 The radiator's electric fan runs automatically, even with the ignition off.
 The fan's blades can injure you.

 Keep your hands, arms, and clothing away from the fan when removing the spare tire.

-4. Open the trunk (see page 70).
 Lift the cover; remove the jack, wheel wrench, extension, air pump, pressure gauge, and screwdriver from the trunk.
 The tools may become very hot while the car is being driven.
 Wear gloves or use a protective cloth when handling the tools.